Pamela Robinson Harris

 Director of Frederick Quinney Lawson Ballet West Academy

 Native Californian Evelyn Cisneros began studying ballet to overcome her profound shyness.
 After completing summer scholarships with the San Francisco Ballet School and the School of American Ballet, she began her apprenticeship with the San Francisco Ballet in 1976.
 She joined the Company in 1977 and soon began dancing principal roles, becoming a muse to the talents of Michael Smuin.
 Her repertoire with San Francisco Ballet included leading roles in both classical and contemporary pieces.
 Cisneros has been featured on the covers of several dance publications and received numerous awards for community activism and artistic achievements.
 She has honorary doctorate degrees from Mills College and the University of California at Monterey Bay.
 Cisneros retired from the San Francisco Ballet in 1999, and in 2001 she was appointed Ballet Education Coordinator in the San Francisco Ballet Center for Dance Education.
 She is currently on faculty at the University of California Irvine and has staged ballets for Val Caniparoli and Michael Smuin for numerous ballet companies.
 Cisneros co-authored “Ballet for Dummies” with conductor Scott Speck.
 She is married to retired principal dancer Stephen Legate, and their two children are their ultimate accomplishments and joy.

-Student Rehearsal Director
+Academy Artistic Liaison and Student Rehearsal Director